Deathbyteacup/fluentbird/README.md

    *Do not* select Light, Dark, or any theme from the Thunderbird extension store.
    The theme must be set to "System Theme" or simply unselected.

-4. Copy the included `chrome` folder to your Thunderbird profile directory:
+4. Copy the included files to the `chrome` folder in your Thunderbird profile directory:
    - Locate your Thunderbird profile folder:
      - On Windows: `%APPDATA%\Thunderbird\Profiles\xxxxxxxx.default`
      - On Linux/Mac: `~/.thunderbird/xxxxxxxx.default`